edstardo/gopkgs/README.md

-# go-project-template
+# gopkgs
-This is a go project template containing reusable packages and libs for most common technologies.
+This is directory of reusable packages and libs implemented in go for most common technologies.

+## Messaging
+- ### NATS
+    - [Core NATS Examples] (cmd/core-nats/README.md)